Login Search Notification

 Description

-20250422 LA County Los Angeles City Council Item (39) 25-4118-S3 CD 12 RESOLUTION (LEE - NAZARIAN) relative to the designation of locations in Council District 12 for enforcement against sitting, lying, sleeping, or storing, using, maintaining, or placing personal property, or otherwise obstructing the public right-of-way, as further detailed in Los Angeles Municipal Code (LAMC) Section 41.18.
+20251104 LA County Los Angeles City Council Item (35) 25-4118-S13 CD 5 RESOLUTION (YAROSLAVSKY - LEE) relative to designating a location in Council District Ten for enforcement against sitting, lying, sleeping, or storing, using, maintaining, or placing personal property, or otherwise obstructing the public right-of-way, as further detailed in the Los Angeles Municipal Code (LAMC) Section 41.18.
 Recommendations for Council action: 1.
-RESOLVE, pursuant to Section 41.18 of the LAMC, to designate the following location for enforcement against sitting, lying, sleeping, or storing, using, maintaining, or placing personal property, or otherwise obstructing the public right-of-way, up to the maximum distance and effective for the maximum period of time prescribed, and as further detailed in the LAMC: a.
-Deering Avenue and Superior Street - Public Safety 2.
-RESOLVE to direct and authorize the City department(s) with jurisdiction over the identified location to post appropriate notices of the above prohibitions at this location, and to begin enforcement upon the expiration of any required postings period.
-Post April 22, 2025 LA County Los Angeles City Council Item #39
+RESOLVE, pursuant to Section 41.18 of the LAMC, to designate the following location for enforcement against sitting, lying, sleeping, or storing, using, maintaining, or placing personal property, or otherwise obstructing the public right-ofway, up to the maximum distance and effective for the maximum period of time prescribed, and as further detailed in the LAMC: a.
+7253 Melrose Avenue - Interim Housing Facility 2.
+RESOLVE to direct and authorize the City department(s) with jurisdiction over the identified location to post appropriate notices of the above prohibitions at these locations, and to begin enforcement upon the expiration of any required posting period.
+November 04, 2025 LA County Los Angeles City Council Item #35